Here is how you can keep your hands safe even after excessive hand washing

 Instead of washing your hands after every other hour, keep a sanitiser handy.
 An alcoholic sanitiser kills germs without irritating or drying your hands.
 You can use a sanitiser when you think your hands are drying up and losing their softness.
 But do wash your hands once you are home.
 A sanitiser can help you reduce the number of times you use soap, but do not use it to replace your soap usage completely.

 Make sure you always keep gentle and fragrance-free hand soaps.
-Soaps with artificial fragrance and chemicals are a no-no.
+Soaps with artificial fragrances and chemicals are a no-no.

 Do not rub a towel against your dry hands.
 Towels can irritate your skin to an extent that it can feel painful.
 Just pat a dry towel on your wet hands.
 Treat your hands with love and care.